MTD Is Live. Don't Fall Behind! Start Today for Free. Register Now

 MTD Final Declaration: What CIS Subcontractors Need to Submit

-The final declaration is submitted by 31 January following the end of the tax year.
+The final declaration is due by 31 January following the end of the tax year, and any tax owed is payable by the same date.
 This is where your total tax position is established.
-You add any income sources not included in your quarterly updates, such as pension income, dividends, or savings, and your software calculates the final liability.
-Any tax due is payable by the same 31 January deadline.
+You add income not included in your quarterly updates, such as pensions, dividends or savings, claim any remaining reliefs and allowances, and your software calculates the final liability.

 Choosing Software as a CIS Subcontractor